 When you’re hiring a fixed-term employee, the written employment agreement must:

 Use our new Employment Agreement Builder (external link) to create a proper fixed-term agreement, including with space to type in a detailed reason for ending the fixed term.
-Here are two examples, with the employer’s reason for ending the fixed term written in italics:
+Here are two examples:

 1. Carter is hired to pick apples in an orchard.
 His employment agreement states: